This notice provides details of what information we collect from you, what we do with it, and who it might be shared with.

 The Council has a duty to protect public funds.
 Details are checked within the Council for the prevention of fraud and verification purposes.
-Information will only be shared with other bodies where the Council is required or permitted to do so by law.
+Information will only be shared with other bodies where the Council is required or permitted to do so by law or if you consent.
 Potential recipients include:

 - Sheriff Officers.
 We contract out the recovery of unpaid council tax, where that debt is subject to a summary warrant.
 This information cannot be used by the sheriff officer for any other purpose.

 - The Assessor for Central Scotland.
 The Assessor prepares the valuation lists of all dwellings.
 The level of Council Tax chargeable is based on the valuation of the property

 - Scottish Water.
 We collect water services charges on their behalf